raganwald-deprecated/homoiconic/2008-10-29/kestrel.markdown

 	  end
 	end

-In Rails, `returning` is not necessary when creating instances your model classes, thanks to ActiveRecord's built-in object initializer blocks.
+In Rails, `returning` is not necessary when creating instances of your model classes, thanks to ActiveRecord's built-in object initializer blocks.

 **a variation on the kestrel**